 - Know that visa restrictions and regulations can change from semester to semester, so it is essential that you do your own research about what procedures to follow.

 - Even though this process can be tedious and challenging at times, remember that the reason that these procedures exist is to prevent dangerous individuals from entering your host country.
-This is a process that helps to protect you while you study abroad!
+This is a process that helps to protect you while you study globally!

 - Most programs will provide you with information about obtaining your visa.
 Be sure to check with your program about how to proceed with your visa application, because some programs will process the visa for you.